naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-07-30 Django was added to the project and tested locally.
 - 2020-07-29 The new version was installed on the server.
 Daily two meter Temperature spatialMOS forecasts are now generated.
 - 2020-07-28 The python dependencies gdal, basemap, pygrib and pyarrow caused problems.
 The prediction script was split and three docker containers were created
 - 2020-07-22 The fabric commands for spatialMOS has been improved